 “Due to the associations between diacetyl, bronchiolitis obliterans and other severe respiratory diseases observed in workers, urgent action is recommended to further evaluate this potentially widespread exposure via flavored e-cigarettes,” the study’s authors concluded.

 Popcorn lung is an irreversible disease that causes severe scarring on the tiny air sacs in the lungs (bronchioles).
 Its symptoms are similar to those produced by chronic obstructive pulmonary disease, or COPD, and may include:

 - Weight loss

 - Night sweats

 - Skin Peeling

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vape and vaping lawsuits.
-We are handling individual litigation nationwide and currently accepting new popcorn lung cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vaping lawsuits.
+We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, If you or somebody you know has been injured in a vape pen battery explosion, suffered from a respiratory problem or become addicted to nicotine through vaping, we would like to speak with you.

 You may be entitled to compensation by filing a vape lawsuit.
 Our lawyers offer a free review of your potential case.
 Please use the form below to contact us today.